publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch58/schIV/ptI/sptb/m__us_usc_t16_s3831.md

 >     “(a)  __In General__  __.—__

 >     Except as provided in paragraph (2), the amendments made by this subtitle \[subtitle A (§§ 2001–2008) of title II of [Pub.
-L. 113–79][/us/pl/113/79], see Tables for classification\] shall not affect the validity or terms of any contract entered into by the Secretary of Agriculture under subchapter B of chapter 1 of subtitle D of title XII of the Food Security Act of 1985 ([16 U.S.C.
+L. 113–79][/us/pl/113/79], amending this section and sections 3831b and 3832 to 3835 of this title and repealing [section 3835a of this title][/us/usc/t16/s3835a]\] shall not affect the validity or terms of any contract entered into by the Secretary of Agriculture under subchapter B of chapter 1 of subtitle D of title XII of the Food Security Act of 1985 ([16 U.S.C.
 3831][/us/usc/t16/s3831] et seq.) before the date of enactment of the Agricultural Act of 2014 \[Feb.
 7, 2014\], or any payments required to be made in connection with the contract.

 >     “(b)  __Updating of Existing Contracts__  __.—__

 >     The Secretary shall permit an owner or operator of land subject to a contract entered into under subchapter B of chapter 1 of subtitle D of title XII of the Food Security Act of 1985 ([16 U.S.C.
 3831][/us/usc/t16/s3831] et seq.) before the date of enactment of the Agricultural Act of 2014 \[Feb.
 7, 2014\], to update the contract to reflect the activities and uses of land under contract permitted under the terms and conditions of section 1233(b) of that Act \[[16 U.S.C.
-3833(b)][/us/usc/t16/s3833/b]\] (as amended by section 2004 \[of [Pub.
-L. 113–79][/us/pl/113/79]\]), as determined appropriate by the Secretary.”
+3833(b)][/us/usc/t16/s3833/b]\] (as amended by section 2004), as determined appropriate by the Secretary.”

  __Study on Economic Effects__